ln613/hookompose/README.md

 The order of the enhancer functions are important, the new props just added are available to the next enhancer function.

+[This post](https://medium.com/@ln613/use-react-hooks-in-recompose-style-50446043eb23) gives a detailed explanation on the implementation of the _compose_ and _enhancer functions_.

 ## Docs